KopfLab/2021_asamoto_et_al/README.md

 This repository holds all supplementary source code needed to reproduce the calculations and plots of the following manuscript:

 **Asamoto CK, Rempfert KR, Luu VH, Younkin AD, Sigman DM, Kopf SH.
-Enzyme specific isotope effects of the Nap and Nar reductases. *In Review*.**
+Enzyme specific isotope effects of the Nap and Nar nitrate reductases. *In Review*.**

-The fully compiled analysis files are available as [HTML reports](https://2020_asamoto_et_al.kopflab.org/).
+The fully compiled analysis files are available as [HTML reports](https://www.kopflab.org/2020_asamoto_et_al/).
 For the easiest way to run the source [R Markdown](http://rmarkdown.rstudio.com/) (.Rmd) files that produce these HTML reports yourself along with the data figures in PDF and PNG format and the data tables in XLSX format, please follow the instructions below.

 ## What is R Markdown?